lcy-seso/LearningNotes/paper_notes/Generalization_of_Neural_Network/sources/Highly_Scalable_Deep_Learning_Training_System_with_Mixed-Precision.md

 * Hybrid all-reduce
   * challenges
-    * tensor fusion increase the throughput but also increase latency.
+    * tensor fusion increases the throughput but also increase latency.
     * hierarchical all-reduce instead of ring-base all-reduce perform better for small tensor communication.

 ## Experimental Results

 1. For ResNet-50 training, LARS could improve the top-1 accuracy from 60.6% to 71.9%, but cannot reach the baseline accuracy yet.
 Eliminating weight decay on bias and batch normalization meets the baseline test accuracy.
-1. Using mixed-precision training can speedup single-node performance of ResNet-50 from 172 images/second to 218 images/second.
+1. Using mixed-precision training can speedup the single-node performance of ResNet-50 from 172 images/second to 218 images/second.
 (1.26)
 1. scalability

 ![](images/scalability.png)